sirbuigor88/sirbuigor88/readme.md

-Motivated learner passionate about programming.
-Self-starter and problem solver eager for new challenges.
+I am a passionate and driven individual who is interested in programming.
 Seeking a company and mentor to learn and contribute as a team player.
 Excited to make a positive impact and grow as a programmer.